 Coming Out of What Is Not Right

-“Therefore let us go forth to Him, outside the camp, bearing His reproach” (Hebrews 13:13)
+13So then, let us go out to Him outside the camp, bearing His reproach.

 Coming out of Babylon the Great?
 What does this portion from the Book of Revelation mean for us nowadays?
 The message behind it matters, especially today.